Doctothon/livestreams-landing-page-settings/README.md

-# The Doctothon Live Lannding Page
+# The Doctothon Live Landing Page

 This repository version controls the source of the one pager website served at :